-

 - The landscape for the grounds surrounding the Gateway Arch was designed by architect Eero Saarinen and landscape architect Dan Kiley.

-- In so doing, their goal was to echo the elegant lines of the arch by including elements that speak to its curvature without overshadowing it with intricacy.
+- Their goal was to echo the elegant lines of the arch by including elements that speak to its curvature without overshadowing it with intricacy.

 - They accomplished this task by including winding walking paths, ponds, and carefully chosen greenery.